 It’s safe to say, the 301 redirects have not done much to negatively affect our search engine optimization efforts.
 In fact, since the launch of our new website, we have seen an increase in organic traffic that continues to climb.
 Our SEO ranks seem to be doing fine.

-Are you ready for a redesign or better business website?
+Are you ready for a redesign or a better business website?

 Overcoming the setbacks of building your own business website is complicated.
-Launch a new website with the help of Revital Agency.
+Launch a new website with the help of Oyova.
 Our team of experts can help you achieve better UX, responsive web design, and secure customer conversions with your website.